Rights to privacy

 How does APAL collect personal information?

 Generally, we collect your personal information directly from you, by requesting that you provide your personal information when you fill out an application form or other similar document or submit information to us via our website.
-There may be other occasions when we collect your personal information from you or from other sources, such from a publicly maintained record, from an information services provider or from a related business of APAL.
+There may be other occasions when we collect your personal information from you or from other sources, such as from a publicly maintained record, from an information services provider or from a related business of APAL.

 Why do we need your personal information?